Kudan, Rajasthan

 Kudan is a village in Sikar district in Rajasthan, India.
 It is relatively a well-developed village which is connected by roads and with all forms of modern communication facilities.
 The majority population of the village belongs to Jat community with Sunda and Maharia representing largest and second largest gotras respectively in terms of numbers.
-Moreover, other castes are Harijans and Nayaks(Dalits), Rajputs(Shekhawat), Kumhar(Kumawat), Brahmins, Khati, Daroga, Nai (caste), Jat(kajla)and Jat(Phogawat).
+Moreover, other castes are Harijans and Nayaks(Dalits), Rajputs(Shekhawat), Kumhar(Kumawat), Brahmins, Khati, Nai (caste), Jat(kajla)and Jat(Phogawat).
 There is also a marginal population of Muslims as well.